Explore

 PayPay’s new interface

-The setting were pretty complicated, too.
+The settings were pretty complicated, too.

 Old version of PayPay settings screen